AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootOffsetPagination/README.md

 When we rely on an *offset* pagination, we have the performance penalty induced by throwing away *n* records before reaching the desired *offset*.
 Larger *n* leads to a significant performance penalty.
 Another penalty is the extra-`SELECT` needed to count the total number of records.
 In order to understand how bad offset can perform please check [this](http://allyouneedisbackend.com/blog/2017/09/24/the-sql-i-love-part-1-scanning-large-table/) article.
 A screenshot from that article is below:
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootKeysetPagination/offset%20pagination.png)
-Alternatively, we can rely on an optimized *offset* pagination or on *keyset* pagination.
-Nevertheless, for relatively small datasets, *offset* and *keysey* provides almost the same performances, and, since Spring Boot provides built-in support for *offset* pagination via the `Page` API, it is very easy to use it.
-Therefore, you will probably prefer an optimized *offset* pagination as in the following examples:
+Nevertheless, maybe this example is a little bit extreme.
+For relatively small datasets, *offset* pagination is not so bad (it is close in performance to *keyset* pagination), and, since Spring Boot provides built-in support for *offset* pagination via the `Page` API, it is very easy to use it.
+However, depending on the case, we can optimize a little bit the *offset* pagination as in the following examples:

-**But:** If *offset* pagination is causing you performance issues and you decide to go with *keyset* pagination then please check the following items: [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllCriteriaBuilderSortAndSpecificationAndQueryHints) (slice technique for find all records), [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootWindowFunctionPaging) (*offset* with window functions) and [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootKeysetPagination) (*keyset* pagination).
+**But:** If *offset* pagination is causing you performance issues and you decide to go with *keyset* pagination then please check [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootKeysetPagination) (*keyset* pagination).

 **Key points of classical *offset* pagination:**\
      - write a repository that extends `PagingAndSortingRepository`\